Shivank1006/Regression_Analysis_on-Boston-House_Dataset/README.md

-Figure 2: (a)Residual plot for OLS Regressor.(b)Residual plots for Ridge regressor with value of alpha to be 10,100,200 respectively.(c)Residual plots for Lasso regressor with value of alpha to be 3,100,200 respectively.
+Figure 2: (a)Residual plot for OLS Regressor.(b)Residual plots for Ridge regressor with value of alpha to be 10, 100 and 200 respectively.(c)Residual plots for Lasso regressor with value of alpha to be 3, 100 and 200 respectively.

 ### 5.2 Ridge Residual plot